-Not so long ago, what Witches were and did was defined by hysterical fantasy.
-Innocents were tortured until they confessed they were evil witches, belonged to "covens", and flew to "sabbaths" to dance with the Devil.
-The most popular reference manual, Malleus Maleficarum, was denounced by the Inquisition as unrealistic and extreme, but to secular courts it was the law.
+Well into the 1700s, what Witches were and did was defined by hysterical fantasy.
+Innocents, often widows, were tortured until they confessed they were evil witches, belonged to "covens", and flew to "sabbaths" to dance with the Devil.
+The most popular reference manual, Malleus Maleficarum (1486), was denounced by the Inquisition as unrealistic, extreme, and in violation of Catholic law, but to Protestants and the secular courts, it was the law.

-By the beginning of the 20th century, Witches were taken much less seriously, as in Ambrose Beirce's dictionary: "WITCH, n.
+The rise of Science declared witchcraft delusional.
+By the beginning of the 20th century, Witches were taken much less seriously.
+In Ambrose Beirce's dictionary: "WITCH, n.
 (1) Any ugly and repulsive old woman in a wicked league with the Devil.
 (2) A beautiful and attractive young woman, in wickedness a league beyond the Devil."

-Today's Witches fall into several overlapping categories.
-There are Aesthetic Witches, Ceremonial Witches, Modern Traditional Witches, and Pagans who do witchy things.
+Witches today fall into several wide overlapping categories.
+There are Aesthetic Witches, Ceremonial Witches, Modern Traditional Witches, Pagans who do witchy things, and everything between.

-Aesthetic Witches just like the look and bling.
+Aesthetic Witches just like the costumes and bling.
 They play at casting spells and are mostly inspired by unrealistic books and films.
-Real Witches do not resent them as they encourage a public image of Witches as harmless.
-Also, while most will go on to other things, a few will eventually become real Witches.
+Real Witches don't resent them as they encourage a public image of Witches as harmless.
+Also, while most will go on to other things, a few will eventually become real Witches - and of couse, most of the real witches are also heavily into costuming.

 Wiccans are the second most visible class.
 Gerald Gardner became involved with some wealthy ladies interested in reviving ancient Celtic witchcraft.
 These folks were inspired by imaginative 19th century books by writers like Margaret Murray.
 They postulated an ancient feminist witch-cult religion that was suppressed by paternal Christianity through the witch trials.